 You will cover some of the great thinkers of philosophy and look at how philosophical and religious thought impacts on society, and shapes how we understand the world.

-Starting with an introduction to Ancient Greek Philosophy and moving through traditional arguments for the existence of God, to modern Ethics issues such as abortion, euthanasia and sexual ethics - the Religious Studies A level helps develop critical and engaged thinkers.
+Starting with an introduction to Ancient Greek Philosophy and moving through traditional arguments for the existence of God, to modern Ethics issues such as euthanasia and sexual ethics - the Religious Studies A level helps develop critical and engaged thinkers.
 There is an emphasis on logical thinking, exploring the ideas of famous thinkers and developing well-justified personal opinions.
 This is a relevant and important course to study for many different areas of life outside school.

-We study through small-group discursive learning, maintaining a constant teaching commitment to dialogue and debate – and we’re a small and friendly academic department, where no learner (even if they’ve never studied philosophy before) will ever feel adrift or left behind.
+We study through small-group discursive learning, maintaining a constant teaching commitment to dialogue and debate – and we’re a small and friendly academic department, where no learner (even if they’ve never studied Philosophy before) will ever feel adrift or left behind.

-This subject is for you: if you enjoy the challenge of exploring ‘big’ issues in thought-provoking ways, and seeing how deep ethical, philosophical, or religious issues shape our modern world.
-You will enjoy learning through discussion, talking about profound and meaningful issues, and will be excited by a subject that will improve your reasoning and thinking skills in a way that can be applied to your further study – as well as life beyond formal education.
+if you enjoy the challenge of exploring ‘big’ issues in thought-provoking ways, and seeing how deep ethical, philosophical, or religious issues shape our modern world.
+You will enjoy learning through discussion, talking about profound and meaningful issues, and will be excited by a subject that will improve your reasoning and thinking skills in a way that can be applied to your further study – in addition to life beyond formal education.